-STEP 2: Member States have the right to elect JUDGES
+STEP 2: The Member States have the right to elect Judges

-STEP 3: Judges from a COURT.
+STEP 3: Judges form a Court.
 Usually, the judges of a court must come from different states.

 FINAL CONCLUSION: Based on my research, this is a concept map representing most representative international courts.
 International Court system is different from national law, its mandatory, enforceable, authoritative, etc. are heavily depends on the member states and their treaty.